 Do your best not to overpack.
 Try to avoid the trap of thinking you will suddenly wear items that have lingered untouched in your closet for years.

 If you plan to rent a home or condo, make sure you know exactly what’s included prior to your arrival.
 This is because “furnished” means different things to different people.
 To some, it simply means basic furniture, to others, it means everything right down to the pizza cutter.
 Clarify this in advance to avoid unnecessary hassles.
 Even if your condo or studio unit is well-stocked, you probably want to bring along some of your favorite cooking utensils, pans and even spices.
-If you can’t imagine cooking without your ‘secret’ spices, then consider a travel spice container set like this one.

 If you don’t have the proper luggage, invest in it before you leave.
 Consider handy gadgets such as space bags, which allow you to use fewer suitcases.
 If you travel very light, you may also wish to consider one, jumbo size rolling suitcase to share with your significant other and pack additional items in backpacks or plastic containers.
 Regardless of the type of suitcases, duffel bags, totes or space bags you use, organizing well ensures an easy transition.